top of page

 Monitor and Maintain Regular Inspections

-Regular pest inspections should be part of your eternal pest-proofing strategy.
+Regular pest inspections should be part of your ongoing pest-proofing strategy.
 Early detection can save you hassle and expense.
 Look for:

 • Droppings